-Some examples of recent awards managed in the CPIMS portfolio: (1) Studies of how applied electric fields influence ion hydration properties and water organization at the air/aqueous interface; (2) research that pushes accurate quantum simulations toward large mesoscale systems; (3) explorations of multidimensional infrared microscopy for visualizing chemical dynamics in heterogeneous environments; (4) investigations of photochemical reactions of relevance to chemical synthesis in charged micro-droplets; (5) theoretical studies of rare events in molecular simulations in aqueous systems, such as heterogeneous nucleation; (6) studies of ion solvation and charge transfer at complex interfaces using nonlinear soft x-ray spectroscopy; and (7) research on understanding chemical bond dynamics in solution using mixed quantum/classical molecular dynamics simulations.
-Descriptions of all awards are found in

-CPIMS Meeting Reports at the link http://science.energy.gov/bes/csgb/principal-investigators-meetings/, under "Condensed-Phase and Interfacial Molecular Science".
+Some examples of recent awards managed in the CPIMS portfolio: (1) explorations of the potential use of quantum entanglement to drive and sense reactions and reaction dynamics remotely in solution and at interfaces; (2) studies of kinetics and reaction dynamics above surfaces of potential importance to quantum information devices; (3) studies of rare electrochemical events (such as nucleation and self-assembly) using machine learning and advanced sampling techniques of large data sets; (4) studies of hydrogen bonding and solvation of ions in liquid electrolytes (including in conventional dipolar solvents, ionic liquids, and deep eutectic solvents); (5) studies of how applied electric fields influence ion hydration properties and water organization at the air/aqueous interface; (6) research that pushes accurate quantum simulations toward large mesoscale systems; (7) explorations of multidimensional infrared microscopy for visualizing chemical dynamics in heterogeneous environments; (8) studies of ion solvation and charge transfer at complex interfaces using nonlinear ultrafast soft x-ray spectroscopy; and (9) research on understanding chemical bond dynamics in solution using mixed quantum/classical molecular dynamics simulations.
+Descriptions of all awards are found in CPIMS Meeting Reports at the link http://science.energy.gov/bes/csgb/principal-investigatorsmeetings/, under "Condensed-Phase and Interfacial Molecular Science".

-The CPIMS program does not fund research in bulk fluid mechanics or fluid dynamics, applications such as the development of micro-scale devices, and research that is of principal importance to medical sciences and applications.
+The CPIMS program does not fund research in continuum fluid mechanics or fluid dynamics, applications such as the development of devices, and research that is of principal importance to medical sciences and applications.